Fresh Paint and Pixels

 Gallery 6 is open during regular Children's Museum of New Hampshire hours and there is no charge to view the exhibit.
 (Those wishing to visit the rest of the Children's Museum of New Hampshire as well must pay regular admission.)

-Gallery 6 is supported by the New Hampshire State Council on the Arts and the Fuller Foundation.
+Gallery 6 is supported by the New Hampshire State Council on the Arts, the Fuller Foundation and Georgia-Pacific.